 Memorial Day Activities in the Southern Tier

 For the first eight years of my life, I was an Army kid who moved state to state, base to base.
-My grandpa is retired Navy, one of my uncles is active Air Force and I’ve got two other uncles who served in the Navy and Air Force.
-As you can imagine, our troops hold a very special place in my heart.
+My grandpa is retired Navy, one of my uncles is active Air Force and I’ve got two other uncles who served in the Navy and in the Air Force.
+Service to country runs deep in the blood of my family and the troops hold a very special place in my heart.

-I think it’s easy for anyone, really, to get wrapped up in the politics of this and the politics of that, but what if we were to put all of that aside for one day and instead focus on remembering the sons, daughters, fathers, mothers, husbands, and wives who made the choice to stand for their country.
-It is because of these people that you and I will be able to be with our loved ones this Memorial Day weekend.
+It' easy for anyone, really, to get wrapped up in the politics of this and the politics of that, but what if we were to put all of that aside for one day and instead focus on remembering the sons, daughters, fathers, mothers, husbands, and wives who made the choice to stand for their country?
+In all reality, it is because of these people that you and I will be able to be with our loved ones this Memorial Day weekend.

-The Binghamton Memorial Day parade steps off on Sunday, May 27th at 12 p.m. from the American Legion Post 80 which is located at 76 Main Street.
+The Binghamton Memorial Day parade steps off on Monday, May 27th at 12 p.m. from the American Legion Post 80 which is located at 76 Main Street.
 The parade will proceed down Main Street to the Broome County Courthouse where a ceremony will follow.
-For more on this parade, reach out to Linda Martin at 607-724-8894.

 The second Blues, Brews, and BBQ Festival will be held in the Hancock Town Square, 20 East Main Street in Hancock on Saturday, May 25th and admission is free.
 There will be five different blues bands, food, artists, crafts, a farm market, games and more.
 Learn more here.